22 Mar 2022

 Coils in a transformer are described by both both self-inductances, quantifying the inductive behavior of the coils if they were separated, and a mutual inductance, quantifying the coupling between the two coils.
 In the same way, an NFC coil is described by its inductance.
 Mutual inductance changes a lot depending on the application.
 Secondary coil inductance belongs to the other system, so it’s interesting mainly for the designer of the other system.

 When looking for nfc coil formulas, all formulas specifies the inductance of the coil.
 Resistance is often ignored.
-And when it is calculated or measured, this resistance is mainly ohmic3: the radiation resistance is negligible.
-On the contrary, radiation resistance of antennas cannot be neglected because it determines the efficiency4.
+And when it is calculated or measured, this resistance is mainly ohmic: the radiation resistance is negligible.
+On the contrary, radiation resistance of antennas cannot be neglected because it determines the efficiency.

 Why RFID is not a good term ?